 The U.S. Commodity Futures Trading Commission is poised to exempt banks with assets of less than $10 billion from Dodd- Frank Act requirements to guarantee swap trades at clearinghouses, two people briefed on the matter said.

 The CFTC is scheduled to consider a final rule tomorrow allowing those banks and other companies an exception from the 2010 law’s clearing mandate designed to limit risk in trades, the people said on condition of anonymity because the plan hasn’t been made public.
 The agency’s five commissioners are also scheduled to propose an exemption for farm credit banks and other cooperatives, the people said.
 The rules could change before the vote.

 Banks with as much as $50 billion in assets have urged the CFTC to exempt them from the clearing requirement, saying that their trades don’t pose the financial-system risk the law meant to reduce.

 Steven Adamske, spokesman for the CFTC, declined to comment on the exceptions July 5.

-Lenders including Los Angeles-based City National Bank, San Antonio-based Frost National Bank and Susquehanna Bancshares Inc. (SUSQ) of Lititz, Pennsylvania, have told regulators they should be considered swaps end-users, which rely on the products to hedge or mitigate their commercial risks.
+Lenders including Los Angeles-based City National Bank, San Antonio-based Frost National Bank and Susquehanna Bancshares Inc. (SUSQ:US) of Lititz, Pennsylvania, have told regulators they should be considered swaps end-users, which rely on the products to hedge or mitigate their commercial risks.